 D-RSC was formed through collaboration between the Critical Path Institute and Parent Project Muscular Dystrophy.
 Founding members from industry and academia agreed to join the consortium, and representatives of NIH and FDA have joined the consortium coordinating committee as observers.

-The Electronic Patient-Reported Outcome (ePRO) Consortium provides scientific leadership and best practice recommendations surrounding electronic data capture technologies and services that support the collection of patient-focused outcomes data in clinical trials.
+The Electronic Clinical Outcome Assessment (eCOA) Consortium provides scientific leadership and best practice recommendations surrounding electronic data capture technologies and services that support the collection of patient-focused outcomes data in clinical trials.

-C-Path’s role in the ePRO Consortium is to serve as a recognized and respected neutral third party that provides overall administrative support and oversight.
+C-Path’s role in the eCOA Consortium is to serve as a recognized and respected neutral third party that provides overall administrative support and oversight.
 C-Path provides a Director who is responsible for the overall management of the Consortium.
 The Director and her staff coordinate all projects and provide financial oversight, project management, and scientific oversight/consultation.
-Working with the ePRO Consortium participants, C-Path will facilitate the development and publication of scientific articles and supporting materials from the projects undertaken by the ePRO Consortium.
+Working with the eCOA Consortium participants, C-Path will facilitate the development and publication of scientific articles and supporting materials from the projects undertaken by the eCOA Consortium.

 Huntington’s Disease Regulatory Science Consortium